 To truly appreciate the rice fields in Northern Vietnam, it’s essential to experience them from different perspectives.
 Here are some of the best ways to explore:

-1. From ground level: Walking or cycling through tranquil rice fields in Mai Chau and Ninh Binh
+From ground level: Have a walking or cycling tour in Mai Chau and Ninh Binh

 Walking or cycling through the fields offers an intimate connection with the landscape.
 In places like Mai Chau, cycling allows you to pass by endless fields, traditional stilt houses, and picturesque paths.
 In Ninh Binh, cycling through the countryside offers peaceful views and the chance to interact with farmers.